-NOTES: Beginning with the 2003 data, the National Health Interview Survey (NHIS) transitioned to weights derived from the 2000 census.
+NOTES: Beginning with the 2003 data, the National Health Interview Survey transitioned to weights derived from the 2000 census.
 In this Early Release, estimates for 2000-2002 were recalculated using weights derived from the 2000 census.
 See "About This Early Release" for more details.

-DATA SOURCE: Sample Adult Core component of the 1997-September 2008 NHIS.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-September 2010, Sample Adult Core component.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

 Data table for Figure 4.2.
-Percentage of persons who had received an influenza vaccination during the past 12 months, by age group and sex: United States, January-September 2008
+Percentage of persons who had received an influenza vaccination during the past 12 months, by age group and sex: United States, January-September 2010